ashfakshibli/machine_learning_vision/Regression/Comparison of Regression Models/readme.md

 Don't give conclusion with magnitude of Co-effiecients.
 Can say with per unit(same unit).

 Every dollar increase in R&D it will 79 cent increase in profit.

+Coeffiencts merely potray additional effects on the model.